ethereum/execution-apis/src/engine/specification.md

 - `blockHash`: `DATA`, 32 Bytes
 - `transactions`: `Array of DATA` - Array of transaction objects, each object is a byte list (`DATA`) representing `TransactionType || TransactionPayload` or `LegacyTransaction` as defined in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)

+### ForkchoiceStateV1

+This structure renders the fork choice state.
+The fields are encoded as follows:
+- `headBlockHash`: `DATA`, 32 Bytes - block hash of the head of the canonical chain
+- `safeBlockHash`: `DATA`, 32 Bytes - the "safe" block hash of the canonical chain under certain synchrony and honesty assumptions.
+This value **MUST** be either equal to or an ancestor of `headBlockHash`
+- `finalizedBlockHash`: `DATA`, 32 Bytes - block hash of the most recent finalized block

 ### PayloadAttributesV1

 This structure contains the attributes required to initiate a payload build process in the context of an `engine_forkchoiceUpdated` call.
 The fields are encoded as follows: